-The popular fantasy trading card game Magic: The Gathering follows a five-pronged colour wheel, with shades of White, Blue, Black, Red and Green.
+The popular fantasy trading card game Magic: The Gathering mana colours follow a five-pronged colour wheel, with shades of White, Blue, Black, Red and Green.

-Each colour represents a different type of land or mana, which is the energy required to power all your units.
+Each colour represents a different type of land, which is the energy required to power all your units.
+You'll lay one land down each turn as standard, providing you have them in your hand.

-As such, every Magic: The Gathering theme colour has its own personality, and a play style it is attuned to.
+In addition, the different colours all exemplify different philosophies.
+Every Magic: The Gathering theme colour has its own personality, and a play style it is attuned to.
+If you want to win at the trading card game, you'll need to work those mana colours to your advantage.

 When you start playing MTG, it’s best to pick one colour to stick to.
 It makes building your first deck a lot easier.

-However, as you progress, you can mix in other elements to bulk your deck up.
-You’ll find some mana colours match surprisingly well together.
+However, as you progress, you can mix in other elements to bulk your deck up - and take your opponents by surprise.
+You’ll find some mana colours match really well together.

 If you’re a beginner though, aesthetics and mechanics are the most important things to consider.
-That said, going with your gut is a good shout too.
+New card set expansion MTG Theros: Beyond Death also has some fantastic creatures and spells across all the colours.

 So whether you’re drawn to dragons, sea-serpents or abominations, it’s time to explore which of the five lands is best for you - and what the different colours in Magic: The Gathering actually mean.